- Yaws is a neglected tropical disease that affects the skin, bone and cartilage.

 Scope of the problem

+The eradication campaigns of 1952-1964 targeted 46 countries.
 Since 1990, formal reporting of yaws to WHO stopped due to the discontinuation of yaws eradication programmes in many countries.
 Only a few countries kept yaws as part of their public health agenda.

 Reporting of yaws is not mandatory so the available data, published in a recent edition of the Weekly Epidemiological Record are only indications of the global distribution of the disease.